 Rutronik to be distributor for Samsung SDI

-Rutronik Elektronische Bauelemente GmbH and Samsung SDI have concluded a franchising agreement for the EMEA region.
+Rutronik Elektronische Bauelemente GmbH and Samsung SDI have concluded a franchise agreement for the EMEA region.

 The agreement covers Samsung SDI's battery product portfolio, with the focus on cylindrical lithium-ion batteries.